mcarlie/VulkanEngine/readme.md

 ## About

-This is a scene-graph graphics engine based on Vulkan.
+This is a simple graphics engine based on Vulkan.

-**Note:** This project is in active development.

 This project was started to get some insight into how modern graphics APIs work.